IBM/blockchain-network-on-kubernetes/README.md

   blockchain-org4peer1-6b6c99c45-wz9wm    1/1       Running   0          4m
   ```

-As mentioned above, the script join all peers on one channel `channel1`, deploy and instantiate chaincode on all peers.
+As mentioned above, the script joins all peers on one channel `channel1`, install chaincode on all peers and instantiate chaincode on channel.
 It means we can execute an invoke/query command on any peer and the response should be same on all peers.
 Please note that in this pattern tls certs are disabled to avoid complexity.
-In this patter, the CLI commands are used to test the network.
+In this pattern, the CLI commands are used to test the network.
 For running a query against any peer, need to get into a bash shell of a peer, run the query and exit from the peer container.

 Use the following command to get into a bash shell of a peer: